#Alarmed! 18th Century Social Media

 May 2014 to November 2016

-Where did America’s War for Independence really begin?
+Where did America’s War for really begin?
 For two centuries, two towns have battled over bragging rights.
 A controversy ignited by a visit from the Revolutionary War hero Lafayette eventually escalated into open warfare involving accusations, depositions, and even a sitting president of the United States.

 The Battle after the Battle takes a lighthearted look at two centuries of “local bickerings and petty jealousies” between the two towns, complete with bold graphics, historic artifacts, audio content, and hands-on displays.
 Visitors will be invited to vote for themselves whether Lexington or Concord has the better claim as the place the American Revolution really began.

 • The 1799 slate tablet commemorating the fight on Lexington Common

 • The forty-foot long banner that greeted Marquis de Lafayette in 1825

 • Stereoscope cards visitors can use to get a 3-D view of the 1875 Centennial celebrations

 • The original Patriots’ Day proclamation issued by Governor Frederic Greenhalge in 1894, along with the quill pen he used to sign it.